List of airports in Ukraine

 This is a list of airports in Ukraine grouped by type and sorted by location.
 All aviation infrastructure of Ukraine is being supervised and regulated by the State Aviation Service of Ukraine (until 2010 the State Aviation Administration of Ukraine).
 The service issues certificates for all airports in the country and keeps a registry of all aircraft.

 There are over 20 airports in Ukraine.
 Due to the 2014 Russian annexation of Crimea and the war in Donbas, Ukrainian aviation authorities were forced to revoke certificates for airports within the area of military operation as there are no positive control over airports in Crimea and eastern Ukraine's Donbas region.

 Most airports and aerodromes of Ukraine were originally built for military purposes and some are still being used concurrently by the Ukrainian Armed Forces.
 Ukraine's central airport in Boryspil shares its airstrip with the Boryspil Air Base.
 In addition to airports, there are 11 airfields (aerodromes) and some 35 air strips (take off and landing strips) that are being operated separately.
 More information is available at the State Aviation Administration of Ukraine official website.

 The Boryspil International Airport is the country's central and top rated airport.
 Other top rated airports include Lviv Danylo Halytskyi International Airport, Hostomel Airport (Antonov-1) and Ozerne Airport (near Zhytomyr), the last two being cargo-only airports.
 Among the busiest airports are Boryspil Airport, Lviv Danylo Halytskyi International Airport, Kyiv International Airport.
 Before the Russian annexation of Crimea and the outbreak of the war in Donbas there were also Simferopol International Airport and Donetsk International Airport.

 On 24 February 2022, Ukraine closed its airspace to civilian flights due to the Russian invasion.

 International airports

 Airport names shown in bold indicate the airport has scheduled service on commercial airlines.
-However, as of 25 February 2022, scheduled services into Ukraine have been suspended.
+However, since 24 February 2022, scheduled services into Ukraine have been suspended.